 - Assemble the cinnamon rolls

-- 5. Place the dough on a lightly floured surface.
-Roll it out into a rectangle roughly 18 inches by 24 inches and about 1/2-inch thick.
-Liberally brush the dough with half of the room-temperature honey butter.
-Sprinkle with as much of the cinnamon-sugar mixture as you please.
+- 4. Place the dough on a lightly floured surface.
+Roll it out into a rectangle, roughly 18 inches by 24 inches and 1/2 inch thick.
+Liberally brush the dough with half the honey butter.
+Sprinkle with as much of the cinnamon sugar as you please.

-- 6. Beginning with the 24-inch side of the dough, roll it tightly from the bottom to the top of the rectangle, gently pulling the dough to make an even, semi-tight spiral.
-Divide the long roll into individual rolls by cutting it in half crosswise with a serrated knife, then cut each portion in half again.
-Divide each quarter into 5 pieces.
-Place each spiral roll on its side.
+- 5. Line a baking sheet with parchment paper and rub the parchment with butter.
+Beginning with the 24-inch side of the dough, roll it tightly from one side to the other, gently pulling the dough to make an even spiral.
+Divide the long roll into individual rolls by grabbing a serrated knife and slicing the dough roll in half crosswise.
+Then slice each half in half again.
+Slice each quarter into 5 rolls.
+Place each spiral roll on its side on the prepared baking sheet.
 Carefully take the tail end of the piece of dough from one roll and gently pull and wrap it around the rest of the spiral dough, tucking it underneath.
-Place the roll in the pan and press down slightly on it.
-Repeat with the rest of the rolls, fitting them sort of snugly in little rows in the pan.
+Place the roll on the baking sheet and press down slightly on it.
+Repeat with the rest of the rolls, fitting them sort of snugly in little rows.
+(You can cover and refrigerate the rolls overnight if you wish.)

-- 7. Preheat the oven to 350°F (176°C).
-Cover the pan with a clean kitchen towel or plastic wrap and set it in a warm place.
-Let them rise again until while the oven preheats.
+- 6. Preheat the oven to 350°F (176°C).
+Cover the rolls with a clean kitchen towel or plastic wrap and set it in a warm place.
+Let the rolls rise while the oven preheats.

-- 8. Bake the cinnamon rolls for 15 to 20 minutes, until they are a deep golden brown, rotating the pan once halfway through.
-Remove from the oven and lightly brush with the remaining honey butter.
+- 7. Bake the cinnamon rolls, rotating the pan once, until they’re a deep golden brown, 15 to 20 minutes.
+Remove the pan from the oven and lightly brush the tops of the rolls with the remaining honey butter.

 - Make the icing

-- 9. Place the cream cheese and butter in the bowl of a standing kitchen mixer, and mix on low speed until smooth.
-Add the confectioners’ sugar, cream, and vanilla, and whip until smooth.
+- 8. Place the cream cheese and butter in the bowl of a standing kitchen mixer, and mix on low speed until smooth.
+Add the confectioners sugar, cream, and vanilla and whip until smooth.

 Hungry for more?
 Chow down on these: